 Cinnamon is one of the most commonly used spices in the world that enjoys a royal stature in numerous recipes across the globe.

 It’s difficult to mimic the complex flavor of this popular spice, yet you can find its flavor profiles in a few other spices.
 Nutmeg, allspice, and cloves are the closest substitutes for cinnamon.
-Ginger and cardamom can also play a second fiddle to cinnamon.
+Ginger and cardamom can also play second fiddle to cinnamon.